JohanEkblad/beacon-mountain/README.md

 # beacon-mountain
 P2P position app.
 This is a phone app that can act both as a server and as a client.
 All clients send their nickname and position to the server.
 The server keep track on all connected clients and return their positions when a client post a new location.

-NOTE: All communication is directly between the phones via GPRS (no data is stored anywhere except on the phone acting as a server)
+NOTE1: All communication is directly between the phones via GPRS (no data is stored anywhere except on the phone acting as a server)

+NOTE2: If you are using WIFI on your phone, this app will most probably not work since it's behind a firewall and/or you have a private IP number.

 The app is written for Android and IOS